 A sabbatical leave constitutes a substantial change in the position description.
 A revised position description should be submitted via the electronic People Admin process prior to starting the sabbatical.
 The sabbatical work should be documented in the revision.
 Upon return from sabbatical the position description will be revised once more to reflect the return to regular duties.
 Sabbatical goals and outcomes should be documented on the annual evaluation.

-The next application period for sabbatical leaves to be taken during the 2021-22 academic year will be during Spring 2020 and will be due by March 31, 2020.
-For questions you may contact the Sabbatical Leave Evaluation Committee chair or the Provost’s Office (contact information below).
+The first application period for sabbatical leave to be taken during the 2022-23 academic year will be during Spring 2021 and will be due by March 31, 2021.

 Submit completed applications to firstname.lastname@example.org.